-You have the following rights regarding your PHI maintained by the Kaplan Medical Center:
+You have the following rights regarding your PHI maintained by the Kaplan Center for Integrative Medicine:

-- Confidential Communications: You have the right to request that the Kaplan Medical Center communicate with you about your health and health-related issues in a particular way to protect your privacy.
-To do so, you must send your request in writing to: Office Manager/ Privacy Officer at the Kaplan Medical Center.
-Your letter must specify the method of confidential communication/contact you want the Kaplan Medical Center to employ.
+- Confidential Communications: You have the right to request that the Kaplan Center for Integrative Medicine communicate with you about your health and health-related issues in a particular way to protect your privacy.
+To do so, you must send your request in writing to: Office Manager/ Privacy Officer at the Kaplan Center for Integrative Medicine.
+Your letter must specify the method of confidential communication/contact you want the Kaplan Center for Integrative Medicine to employ.
 We will accommodate reasonable requests.

-- Requesting Restrictions: You have a right to request a restriction in the Kaplan Medical Center’s use or disclosure of your PHI; however, the Kaplan Medical Center is not required to accommodate your request.
-(For example, there may be circumstances where the Kaplan Medical Center is legally required to disclose medical records, such as when responding to a Court Order or during a public health emergency).
-To request that the Kaplan Medical Center restrict its use of your PHI, you must write to: Office Manager/ Privacy Officer at the Kaplan Medical Center.
+- Requesting Restrictions: You have a right to request a restriction in the Kaplan Center for Integrative Medicine’s use or disclosure of your PHI; however, the Kaplan Center for Integrative Medicine is not required to accommodate your request.
+(For example, there may be circumstances where the Kaplan Center for Integrative Medicine is legally required to disclose medical records, such as when responding to a Court Order or during a public health emergency).
+To request that the Kaplan Center for Integrative Medicine restrict its use of your PHI, you must write to: Office Manager/ Privacy Officer at the Kaplan Center for Integrative Medicine.
 Your request must include both the information you want restricted and a list of the persons/entities to whom the restrictions should apply.

 - Inspection and Copies: You have the right to inspect and obtain a copy of your PHI (excluding psychotherapy notes).
-To do so, you must submit a request in writing to Office Manager/Privacy Officer at the Kaplan Medical Center.
-The Kaplan Medical Center has up to 30 days to make your PHI available to you and may charge a fee to cover the costs associated with your request, such as supplies, copying, postage and labor.
-The Kaplan Medical Center may not charge you a fee if you need the information for a claim for benefits under the Social Security Act or any other state of federal needs-based benefit program.
-The Kaplan Medical Center may deny your request in certain limited circumstances.
+To do so, you must submit a request in writing to Office Manager/Privacy Officer at the Kaplan Center for Integrative Medicine.
+The Kaplan Center for Integrative Medicine has up to 30 days to make your PHI available to you and may charge a fee to cover the costs associated with your request, such as supplies, copying, postage and labor.
+The Kaplan Center for Integrative Medicine may not charge you a fee if you need the information for a claim for benefits under the Social Security Act or any other state of federal needs-based benefit program.
+The Kaplan Center for Integrative Medicine may deny your request in certain limited circumstances.
 If we do deny your request, you have the right to have the denial reviewed by a licensed healthcare professional who was not directly involved in the denial of your request, and we will comply with the outcome of the review.

 - Right to Get Notice of a Breach: You have the right to be notified upon a breach of any of your unsecured PHI.

 - Amendment: You may ask us to amend your PHI if you believe it is incorrect or incomplete.
-You can obtain a “Request for Correction/Amendment of Protected Health Information” form at the Kaplan Medical Center or by calling or writing to us.
+You can obtain a “Request for Correction/Amendment of Protected Health Information” form at the Kaplan Center for Integrative Medicine or by calling or writing to us.
 The form requires you to provide reasons supporting your request for amendment/correction.
-The completed form should be sent to the attention of Office Manager/Privacy Officer, at the Kaplan Medical Center.
-It is the responsibility of the Kaplan Medical Center to review, and either approve or deny your request to amend your PHI.
-When a request for amendment is denied, the Kaplan Medical Center will provide an explanation in writing.
+The completed form should be sent to the attention of Office Manager/Privacy Officer, at the Kaplan Center for Integrative Medicine.
+It is the responsibility of the Kaplan Center for Integrative Medicine to review, and either approve or deny your request to amend your PHI.
+When a request for amendment is denied, the Kaplan Center for Integrative Medicine will provide an explanation in writing.

 - Accounting for Disclosure: All of our patients have the right to request an accounting of disclosures.
-An “accounting of disclosures” is a list of certain non-routine disclosures the Kaplan Medical Center has made of your PHI for non-treatment, non-payment or non-operations purposes.
+An “accounting of disclosures” is a list of certain non-routine disclosures the Kaplan Center for Integrative Medicine has made of your PHI for non-treatment, non-payment or non-operations purposes.
 Use of your PHI as part of the routine patient care in our practice is not required to be documented.
-In order to obtain an accounting of non-routine disclosures, you must submit your request in writing to Office Manager/Privacy Officer at the Kaplan Medical Center.
+In order to obtain an accounting of non-routine disclosures, you must submit your request in writing to Office Manager/Privacy Officer at the Kaplan Center for Integrative Medicine.

-- Paper Copy of this Notice: You are entitled to receive a paper copy of the Kaplan Medical Center’s Notice of Privacy Practices.
+- Paper Copy of this Notice: You are entitled to receive a paper copy of the Kaplan Center for Integrative Medicine’s Notice of Privacy Practices.
 You may ask for a copy of this notice at any time.
 To obtain a paper copy of this notice, contact our HIPAA Coordinator.

-Filing a Complaint: If you believe your privacy rights have been violated, you may file a complaint with the Kaplan Medical Center or with the United States Secretary of the Department of Health and Human Services.
+Filing a Complaint: If you believe your privacy rights have been violated, you may file a complaint with the Kaplan Center for Integrative Medicine or with the United States Secretary of the Department of Health and Human Services.
 To file a complaint with our office, contact the Office Manager/HIPAA Coordinator at

-the Kaplan Medical Center.
+the Kaplan Center for Integrative Medicine.
 To file a complaint with the United States Secretary of Health and Human Services, you may write to: Barbara Holland, Regional Manager, Office for Civil Rights, U.S. Department of Health and Human Services, 150 S. Independence Mall West, Suite 372, Public Ledger Building, Philadelphia, PA 19106-9111.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 If you have questions about this Notice, please contact: Privacy Officer/ HIPAA Coordinator: